ThunderVikes-FRC-10166/ThunderVikesFRCCompetition2026/RobotMain/Additional Student Guides/Guides for Hopper Intake Shooter/01_Intake_Component_Guide.md

 Think of limit switches like the bumpers at a bowling alley - they stop you from going too far.

+### How Limit Switches Connect to the Robot

+Limit switches are simple devices with two or three wires.
+They wire into the **roboRIO's Digital Input/Output (DIO) ports** — a row of numbered connectors on the robot's main brain.
+Each switch gets its own DIO channel number (like 0 and 1).

+In code, we read them using `wpilib.DigitalInput(channel)`.
+There's one important detail about how they work electrically:

+- `DigitalInput.get()` returns `True` when the switch is **NOT pressed** (circuit is open)
+- `DigitalInput.get()` returns `False` when the switch **IS pressed** (circuit is grounded)

+This is backwards from what you'd expect, so in our code we use `not` to flip it: `not self.arm_forward_limit.get()` returns `True` when the switch IS pressed.

+**Alternative approach:** REV SparkMax motor controllers also have built-in limit switch ports on the controller itself.
+If you wire the switches there instead of the roboRIO, you'd use `self.arm_spark.getForwardLimitSwitch()` and the SparkMax can even auto-stop the motor in hardware.
+Both approaches work — we use the roboRIO DIO approach in this guide because it's more common and keeps the switch logic in your code where you can see it.

 ---

 ## What Is a SparkMax?